 Mediation works well because it calls upon spouses to be their best selves, even in the face of significant disagreement.
 When spouses work together, they can achieve favorable outcomes, all while keeping the stress and anxiety associated with divorce to a minimum.

 If you choose to settle your differences with your ex through mediation, you can still retain legal counsel from a trusted Minnesota family attorney.
-Look to the Brown Law Offices, P.A. for compassionate counsel.
+Look to the law firm of Barna, Guzy & Steffen, Ltd. for compassionate counsel.